pulumi/docs/content/blog/enforcing-different-kinds-of-policies-for-cloud-resources/index.md

 With two different ways to write policies, you have more flexibility about how you want to describe and enforce your rules:

-- Use resource validation policies when you want to check individual types of resources and block them from being created or modified, checking resource _input_ properties.
+- Use resource validation policies when you want to check individual types of resources and block them from being created or modified.

-- Use stack validation policies when you want to check the stack as a whole (all resources in the stack at once) after they've been created or modified, checking resource _output_ properties.
+- Use stack validation policies when you want to check the stack as a whole (all resources in the stack at once) after they've been created or modified.

 ## Trying It Out